-12.33 Where additional fields are discovered during the life of a site, these should be exploited using existing well sites and facilities in order to minimise impacts, unless it would not be technically feasible to do so.
+12.33 Where additional fields are discovered during the life of a site, these should wherever possible be exploited using existing well sites and facilities in order to minimise impacts.

 12.34 Proposals for both the development of new oilfields and production facilities, and amendments or extensions to existing sites, should comply with Policy HY2, as well as other relevant policies in this plan (such as the Development Management Policies).